muratk5n/thirdwave/en/README.md

 ---

-Perskovites..
+Perovskites..
 Somebody is on it that's good.

 [[-]](https://www.energy.gov/eere/solar/perovskite-solar-cells)